The McTyeire International House Handbook

 Residency in McTyeire is eligible to be a component of your Immersion Experience.
 For details, please consult the ImmersionHub.

 The Conception of an International House in McTyeire Hall

 In 1980 Chancellor Alexander Heard successfully proposed to the Exxon Education Foundation that McTyeire Hall be renovated to serve as a foreign language-speaking house and an international center.
 The building opened as The International House in late August 1981 after a year of planning.
 All residents live in single rooms.
 Approximately 95 students live in McTyeire Hall.

-Currently, McTyeire offers programs to students seeking to improve their fluency in French, German, Japanese, Chinese, Spanish, or Russian as well as a program, the International Interest Hall, offered in English, to students seeking to learn more about international topics.
+Currently, McTyeire offers programs to students seeking to improve their fluency in French, German, Japanese, Chinese, Spanish, Russian, or Korean as well as a program, the International Interest Hall, offered in English, to students seeking to learn more about international topics.
 Specific foreign language programs and the International Interest Hall Program may not be offered every year, depending on interest and demand.

 How to Get In:

-If Living in McTyeire interests you, attend the informational meetings held early in the spring semester.
+If living in McTyeire interests you, attend the informational meetings held early in the spring semester.
 It will help you understand both the benefits and responsibilities of living in McTyeire.Then:

 The General Selection Criteria:

 Based upon the written applications from new applicants, the interviews, and instructor’s evaluations (where applicable), an invitation to live in McTyeire involves the following judgments: